openvinotoolkit/training_extensions/README.md

 </div>

-## Overview
+## Introduction

 OpenVINO™ Training Extensions is a low-code transfer learning framework for Computer Vision.
-OpenVINO™ Training Extensions lets users train, infer, optimize and deploy models simply and fast even with low expertise in the deep learning field.
+Using the simple CLI commands of the framework, users can train, infer, optimize and deploy models simply and fast even with low expertise in the deep learning field.
 OpenVINO™ Training Extensions offers diverse combinations of model architectures, learning methods, and task types based on [PyTorch](https://pytorch.org) and [OpenVINO™ toolkit](https://software.intel.com/en-us/openvino-toolkit).